API-Load-Testing/advance-require/README.md

 a message, or whatever you want

 the override operation is done after the "OnBeforeRequire" event and
-just Before "OnRequir" event handlers
+just Before "OnRequire" event handlers

      usage: options.addOverrideModule(moduleName, function)
      moduleName: is the module to override